christopherosthues/linting-git-hooks/dotnet/README.md

 This script installs a linter for dotnet as a pre-commit hook for git.
 It uses Node and husky to install and maintain the git hook and its dependencies.
 The .NET tool dotnet-format is used as linter.

+## Pre-requisites

+The tool uses node, the dotnet CLI and the dotnet-format tool.
+Please make sure to install these tools before executing the install script.

 ## Usage
 ```zsh
 <path to the install script>/install-hook.py